 Project Status: The timeline for the pilot project is dependent upon the deliverables and key milestones being met on the MnDOT TIS-LRS project timeline.
-Preliminary process definition and documentation activities have begun.
+The project team is working closely with pilot partners to obtain non-state centerline requirements at this time.

-Anticipated Completion and Milestones: Specific dates will be determined by the Project Management team with input from the pilot participants and MnDOT.
-Anticipated completion of the project is June, 2014.

-Project Funding: MnGeo and the Metropolitan Council are providing part-time staff; MnDOT is providing project funding and staff.
+Anticipated Completion and Milestones: Specific dates will be determined by the project management team with input from the pilot participants and MnDOT.
+Anticipated completion of the pilot is June 2015.
+Project Funding: MnGeo and the MnDOT are providing part-time staff; MnDOT is providing project funding.
 Project Issues, Concerns and Risks: The project scope needs to be well defined.
 Concrete goals and objectives are developed; dates must be determined.

-Project Contacts: Jocelyn Stein and Peter Morey (MnDOT); Paul Peterson and Geoff Maas (MetroGIS); Gordy Chinander (Metropolitan Emergency Service Board); Brent Lund and Dan Ross (MnGeo); Teresa Leiste and Joe MacPherson (Benton County); Perry Clark (Carver County); Jon Large (Mahnomen County); Matt Koukol (Ramsey County); Jeffrey Miller, and Chad Martini (Stearns County); Burny Tibbets and Dawn Sherk (White Earth Nation).
+Project Contacts: Jocelyn Stein and Peter Morey (MnDOT); Geoff Maas (MetroGIS); Gordy Chinander (Metropolitan Emergency Service Board); Dan Ross (MnGeo); Teresa Leiste and Joe MacPherson (Benton County); Perry Clark (Carver County); Jon Large (Mahnomen County); Matt Koukol (Ramsey County); Jeffrey Miller, and Chad Martini (Stearns County); Burny Tibbets and Dawn Sherk (White Earth Nation).